 “The college is hopeful that instructors who used to teach several courses for one community college will begin to make themselves known to others so that the colleges can have access to additional qualified adjuncts, and the adjunct instructors can teach for several colleges,” Wilkes officials said in the statement.

-Good luck with that.Read full article » Comments Off
+Good luck with that.Read full article » Comments Off on Obamacare and higher education

 As the Richmond Times-Dispatch reports, a bidding war seems to on the verge of braking out between Maryland, Virginia, and the District of Columbia over the site of a new stadium for the NFL’s Washington Redskins.
 Just one thing: The Redskins aren’t anywhere near the end of their lease at their current stadium: